joeolenick/mean-exercises/weekend-projects/weekend-3/README.md

 ================================================================================================
 ================================================================================================

+<h2>Agile Software Development
 Something important we need to address here is the process we used for programming.
 In between each step, our program (hopefully) was bug-free and actually did something.
-This is part of the <a href="http://en.wikipedia.org/wiki/Agile_software_development" target="_blank">Agile Programming</a> methodology.
+This is part of the <a href="http://en.wikipedia.org/wiki/Agile_software_development" target="_blank">Agile Software Development</a> methodology.
 When we break projects down into pieces, the project should actually be *something* in between each of those pieces.
 This is an important concept will hit on repeatedly in the course.